 A proper Christmas dinner in London requires crackers and pudding.
-The former come in brightly wrapped cardboard tubes, toilet roll size, and at dinner, cross your arms to reach your neighbors’ crackers on either side of you and pull on flat strips of heavy paper concealed in the ends.
-Give a mighty pull, simultaneously, and hear a big "POP!” before unfolding your colored tissue-paper crown to wear through the meal.
+The former come in brightly wrapped cardboard tubes, toilet roll size, and at dinner, cross your arms to reach your neighbors’ crackers on either side and pull a flat heavy strip concealed in the end.
+A mighty yank simultaneously brings a big "POP!” revealing your colored tissue-paper crown to wear through the meal.
 It probably has fallen into your lap, since those on either side of you have yanked your cracker too.
 This year my prize was a nail clipper but I got others at luncheon events preceding Christmas.
-Crackers are sold in boxes of 6 and 12 At a party where everyone isn’t well acquainted, they’re a delightful ice breaker for children of all ages.
+Crackers are sold in boxes of 6 and 12.
+At a party where everyone isn’t well acquainted, they’re a delightful ice breaker for children of all ages.
 I like them a lot!

-I spoke about England to grandson Timmy’s second grade class, bringing props of black cabs, red phone booths, and pound notes to Maryland, and watched Amanda’s Christmas pageant in Georgia.
+I spoke about England to grandson Timmy’s second grade, bringing props of black cabs, red phone booths, and sterling pound notes to Maryland, and watched Amanda’s Christmas pageant in Georgia.
 Mike was in the US too, in different places.
 Five US students we never met used our London house from Florence while we traveled.
 We met back here, hurriedly festooned Christmas decorations, had drinks at Inge’s before she left for Denmark, and welcomed a new friend Angelina for a night.
 She had a 5:30 AM flight to Sicily and needed to be near Paddington!
-We have proven a handy location for many.
+We have proven a handy location for many guests.

 Mama Mia has been the hottest ticket in town for a long time, and we got great seats long ago for Dec.
 26. It was excellent, packed with Abba songs; the setting on a Greek Island dealt with a planned wedding and rekindled past romance.
 Many people have seen it often; by the end, people stood, swayed and clapped to the music.
 When I marveled at the show’s popularity, a friend pointed out that after the Beatles, Abba was Europe’s biggest group.
 I give it a very good, not great, rating.
 We paid about $50, but the half price ticket booth in Leicester Square works too, with few tourists presently here.

 I have much stronger feelings about the blockbuster movie Lord of the Rings: interminable!
-We also say Spy Games, with Redford and Pitt, which was gripping and excellent.
+We also saw Spy Games, with Redford and Pitt, which was gripping and excellent.